 HKLM\Software\Policies\Microsoft\Windows NT\Printers\PackagePointAndPrint\ListofServers registry values.
 This policy can restrict which servers can be used by non-administrative users to install printers via Point and Print.
 Configure this policy to prevent installation of printers from arbitrary servers.

 This vulnerability was publicly disclosed by Benjamin Delpy.
+Microsoft credits Victor Mata with reporting this issue to them.

 This document was written by Will Dormann.